 Traditional mobile homes have a bad rap despite the fact they’re functional, practical and typically more affordable than other types of tiny dwellings.
 However, one couple in California is combating the stigma associated with mobile home living with their charming 1964 single wide.

 Last year Dianna and Michael Woods decided to ditch their larger digs for a fifty-year-old mobile home they purchased for $3,500.
-Within a few months, they transformed their new space into a cozy nest loaded with... personal touches and practical features.
-You can check out their comfy 520 square foot abode on the following pages.Continue to 2 of 10 below.
+Within a few months, they transformed their new space into a cozy nest loaded with personal touches and practical features.

 Check Out This Lovely Hand Painted Plywood Sub-floor

-It took two months to create the beautiful hand painted rustic floor shown here.
+It took two months to create the beautiful hand-painted rustic floor shown here.
 After spending 15 hours ripping out the mobile home's fifty-year-old carpet, the Woods discovered an entirely intact plywood sub-floor.
-Dianna explains how she and her husband refinished the wood floor including how they created the hand-painted border here.Continue to 3 of 10 below.
+Dianna explains how she and her husband refinished the wood floor including how they created the hand-painted border here.Continue to 2 of 9 below.

 Nothing Went to Waste When They Restored This Tiny Home

 While the Woods were renovating their mobile home, their goal was to restore and keep anything that was still functional.
 They earn big brownie points for repairing their mobile home's original kitchen cabinet and drawer hardware.
 The hinges and hand-stamped handles (shown above) were coated with layers of chippy white paint.
 Even though Dianna admits that the copper cabinet pulls are not exactly her style, they are keepers because of their value.
-Vintage copper pulls like hers can cost a... couple of hundred dollars each at high-end hardware across the U.S.A.Continue to 4 of 10 below.
+Vintage copper pulls like hers can cost a couple of hundred dollars each at high-end hardware across the U.S.A.Continue to 3 of 9 below.